derek623/keyrock_task/README.md

 **Aggregator:**

 Receive order book updates from market data sources, and aggregate the updates into one single merge order book per currency.
 It has an array that stores the latest orderbook of each exchange.
-It does the merge by putting the top bid/ask of each exchange into an vector, find out the biggest/smallest, then pop and put the value into the result array.
+It does the merge by putting the top bid/ask of each exchange into a min-max-heap, find out the biggest/smallest with a customized PartialEq trait, then pop and put the value into the result array.
 Afterwards, it put the next bid/ask of the same exchange and restart the whole process.
-It repeats the same process until the resulting Arrayvec is full (10 entries)  .
+It repeats the same process until the resulting Arrayvec is full (10 entries).
 Finally, it sends the merged order book to the channel which is connected to the grpc server.

 **GRPC server:**